6 Science-Backed Benefits of Hiking for Physical and Mental Health

 The type of hiking that’s best for you to do depends on your skill level and general fitness.
 People who are more active and stable in their lower bodies can benefit from inclining up steeper hills and trails, while those who are newer to hiking are better off sticking to flatter dirt paths and less vigorous trails.

-To reduce your risk for falling or getting injured always wear high-quality shoes when hiking.
+To reduce your risk for falling or getting injured, always wear high-quality shoes when hiking.
 Be careful about hiking on slippery dirt or mud, very rocky paths, or under overhanging branches.

 Follow trail markers if possible, and be aware of wild animals that may be in the area crossing your path.

-If you’re going on extended hikes and treks, be careful to prepare ahead of time with the supplies you’ll need, such as water, and aways practice “good hygiene” (defined as routine cleaning of water, cooking utensils and cleaning your hands often).
+If you’re going on extended hikes and treks, be careful to prepare ahead of time with the supplies you’ll need, such as water, and always practice “good hygiene” (defined as routine cleaning of water, cooking utensils and cleaning your hands often).

 Is it good to hike every day?